Skip to main content

 resourcemanager.folders.get resourcemanager.folders.list resourcemanager.organizations.get resourcemanager.projects.get resourcemanager.projects.list serviceusage.services.list resourcemanager.organizations.getIamPolicy cloudasset.assets.searchAllIamPolicies

-The integration will also try to ingest organization policy for "storage.publicAccessPrevention" to precisely calculate storage buckets public access, it is therefore recommended that the following permission is also included in the custom role above:
+The integration will also try to ingest organization policy for "storage.publicAccessPrevention" to precisely calculate storage buckets public access, and Access Approval settings for enforcing manual approval of privileged operations (CIS 2.15), it is therefore recommended that the following permissions are also included in the custom role above:

 The integration will calculate if a storage bucket is public or not based on the following conditions: